overextended/overextended.github.io/docs/ox_inventory/Getting Started/config.md

 # Disable drop markers and spawn a prop instead
 setr inventory:dropprops true

+# Set the default model used for drop props
+setr inventory:dropmodel "prop_med_bag_01b"

 # Disarm the player if an unexpected weapon is in use (i.e. did not use the weapon item)
 setr inventory:weaponmismatch true